merkle-open/magnolia-content-indexer/README.md

         /*
          * TODO remove from index
-         *  Gets triggered on node changes according to configs
+         *  Gets triggered on node changes according to configs *
-         *
-         *  NOTE: there's no magnolia context!
+         *  NOTE: runs in system context not in web context!
          */
     }
 }